 - Running from the base of the areola down toward the crease of the breast

 As these incisions are pretty small in size, the scars remain covered by clothing as well as swimsuits (1).
-The scarring is also condensed to a small area on the lower half of the breast, especially below the nipple.
+The scarring is also condensed to a small area on the lower half of the breast, significantly below the nipple.
 However, this method can not be used for all patients.
-In fact, it is usually only used for small lifts and reductions and can not be used for very large breasts (2).
+It is usually only used for small lifts and reductions and can not be used for huge breasts (2).

 2. Larger-Scar Technique

-The larger-scar technique is a good choice for inverted-T breast reduction or anchor reduction.
-When you have significant sagging or asymmetry, this technique can be used to help you go down a few cup sizes or more.
+The larger-scar technique is a good choice for inverted-T breast or anchor reduction.
+This technique can help you go down a few cup sizes or more when you have significant sagging or asymmetry.
 The scars here are formed by three incisions, which are made:

 -